sunarvin/jitter/README.md

-There are always some noise when acquiring signals.
+There are always some noises when acquiring signals.
-This simple snippet code is used to filter above noises.
+This simple snippet code is used to filter these noises.

 Let's assume that you are using 5bits width.
 Here is an example to call the API: